Batkid: Coverage

 The events were live video blogged by the San Francisco Chronicle, the largest newspaper of the city.
 Television crews followed the events, including CNN.
 Articles/photos/videos were posted on sites including Fox News, The Guardian, Washington Post, San Francisco Chronicle, Los Angeles Times, IGN, Yahoo!
 News, CBS News, Mashable, Wired, Hollywood Reporter, NPR, Huffington Post, The Telegraph, Gawker, USA Today, New York Times, Jezebel, Business Insider, ABC News, World News with Diane Sawyer, CityNews (Toronto, Canada), BBC, The Times of India, Time, CNET, TMZ, Good Morning America, and more.
 Local ABC News had an embedded digital reporter and aided in the initial newsbreak of the day.
 People around the world followed events on Twitter feeds as well as live video feeds, and social media.

 There were 406,960 tweets on the day of the event, using either the #batkid or #SFBatkid hashtag on Twitter.
 Mashable also announced that Batkid was discussed in a total of 117 countries, and the news reached somewhere between 750 million-1.7 billion people worldwide, according to social-media agency Clever Girls.
 More than 21,683 Instagram and Twitter photos were posted by Friday afternoon.
 This single Buzzfeed article garnered over 2.5 million hits within 3 days of the event.
 Public interest brought so much traffic to the Make-A-Wish Foundation's website that it crashed.

 The San Francisco Chronicle as the Gotham City Chronicle released a special edition paper in honor of the events with the headline "Batkid Saves City," and articles written by fictional Batman-related journalists Clark Kent (Superman's alter ego) and Lois Lane (his journalism partner and sometimes love interest).
-The following Sunday the San Francisco Enquirer wrapped the regular Sunday edition with a page devoted to Batkid as the Gotham Enquirer, proclaiming Batkid "The City's Hero".